Svedrin/mqtt-pushgateway/README.md

 *   Topics that were matched in a subscription pattern can be hidden from the result through a topic configuration.

+*   Each metric is accompanied by a `<metric>_data_age` metric, that tells us when the last update occurred:

+        temperature_data_age{mqtt_topic="sensor/garage/temperature",sensor_name="garage"} 7

+    By setting a threshold on this value, you can detect and alert on sensors being broken somehow and not sending updates anymore.

 # Installation